thinkshout/thinkshout/blog/_posts/2018-09-25-$6k-raised-for-homeless.md

 It truly turned into a labor of love for our team, and the way in which our collective talents, hobbies, and interests all came together to create this celebration was a thing of beauty.

 One of our goals in moving to this space was to support the broader nonprofit, creative, and technology communities.
 Well, after all was said and done and the totals tallied, we raised just over $6,000 for Blanchet House, Transition Projects, and Sisters of the Road!
-We look forward to being able to continue making contributions of this kind and creating a space for inclusion and causes we care about.
-If you were with us that night, or plan to attend a future event, thanks for being part of this community we share.
+We look forward to being able to continue supporting the communities and organizations who are doing the important, hard work of societal improvement.
+If you were with us that night, thanks for being part of this community we share.

+And if you missed the big night, we hope you join us next time!
+There will definitely be more of these in the future.
+Follow us on [Twitter](http://www.twitter.com/ThinkShout) or [Facebook](http://www.facebook.com/ThinkShout) for announcements, or [jump on our newsletter list](https://mailchi.mp/thinkshout/enews) to get updates delivered straight to your inbox.

 ![PDX at sunset](/assets/images/blog/IMG_4802.JPG)
 {:.center}